Beat the internship interview

 Leverage your experience

 So, if you are in the internship application process for an accounting position, try to lean your experience to ANYTHING accounting.
 Mention the use of EXCEL, working a cash register, counting money at the end of the day.
 ANYTHING accounting will help.
 If you are going for a marketing position, add info about your personal social media accounts, with links to the profiles.
 Talk about research papers, or how you follow marketing blogs or reading marketing books in your cover letter.
 Even if you are a sophomore in school, you CAN tailor your resume to the position of interest.

 Lastly, and this is not an intentional knock on career counselors.
-Career counselors are well intentioned.
-Most of them have NOT recruited in the real world or run candidates through interview loops in the last few years.
-They just don’t have real world experience.
-Yes, they have seen 1000’s of resume’s.
+Career counselors are well-intentioned.
+Most have NOT recruited in the real world or run candidates through interview loops in the last few years.
+They just don’t have real-world experience.
+Yes, they have seen 1000’s of resumes.
 Have they seen the resume’s go through the entire process or just the resumes that started the process?
 Don’t believe the hype, multiple resumes will help out!

 Like a Boss!

 Boss: During a critical moment, a person, animal or thing seizes the opportunity and takes charge and wins or overcomes an obstacle that seems nearly impossible to accomplish.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired.
 A phrase used to describe someone who is good at something.
 “He has a nasty forkball”.